PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration.html.markdown

 page_title: "PagerDuty: pagerduty_event_orchestration"
 sidebar_current: "docs-pagerduty-resource-event-orchestration"
 description: |-
-  Creates and manages a Global Event Orchestration in PagerDuty.
+  Creates and manages an Event Orchestration in PagerDuty.
 ---

 # pagerduty_event_orchestration

-[Global Event Orchestrations](https://support.pagerduty.com/docs/event-orchestration#global-orchestrations) allow you define a set of Event Rules, so that when you ingest events using the Orchestration's Routing Key your events will be routed to the correct Service, based on the event's content.
+[Event Orchestrations](https://support.pagerduty.com/docs/event-orchestration) allow you define a set of Event Rules, so that when you ingest events using the Orchestration's Routing Key your events will be routed to the correct Global and/or Service Orchestration, based on the event's content.

-## Example of configuring a Global Event Orchestration
+## Example of configuring an Event Orchestration

 ```hcl
 resource "pagerduty_team" "engineering" {